 Edita GruberováGuest of the Opera

 The reputation of the “Slovak nightingale” quickly spread, and Edita Gruberová began to receive offers to appear in the leading opera houses of Europe.
 She sang the Queen of the Night at the Salzburg Festival in 1974, and in 1977 she debuted with the same role at the Metropolitan Opera House in New York.
-She began as a coloratura soprano, a role she performs with supreme mastery to this day; she then gradually began to concentrate on both lyrical and dramatic bel canto roles, in particular, in Bellini’s and in Donizetti’s operas, and also Mozart’s Donna Anna, Queen of the Night and Konstanze, Rossini’s Rosina, the title role in Massenet’s Manon, R. Strauss’ Aminta and The “Fiakermilli” and Adele (Die Fledermaus).
+She began as a coloratura soprano, a role she performed with supreme mastery; she then gradually began to concentrate on both lyrical and dramatic bel canto roles, in particular, in Bellini’s and in Donizetti’s operas, and also Mozart’s Donna Anna, Queen of the Night and Konstanze, Rossini’s Rosina, the title role in Massenet’s Manon, R. Strauss’ Aminta and The “Fiakermilli” and J. Strauss’ Adele (Die Fledermaus).
 She eventually took on other Verdi roles (Violetta, Gilda).

-She has to her credit an extensive discography (including complete opera sets, albums of arias, and song recitals) released by major labels: Deutsche Grammophon, Decca, EMI, Nightingale Classics, and Teldec.
-Edita Gruberováhas participated in the making of several important opera films: Hänsel und Gretel, Rigoletto, Arabella, Così fan tutte and Ariadne auf Naxos.
+She had to her credit an extensive discography (including complete opera sets, albums of arias, and song recitals) released by major labels: Deutsche Grammophon, Decca, EMI, Nightingale Classics, and Teldec.
+Edita Gruberová participated in the making of several important opera films: Hänsel und Gretel, Rigoletto, Arabella, Così fan tutte and Ariadne auf Naxos.

-Concert songs are a major part of Edita Gruberová’s artistic profile; she performs this genre regularly, convinced that song interpretation is, among other things, from the point of view of technique and expression, an essential prerequisite for first-rate opera performance.
+Concert songs were a major part of Edita Gruberová’s artistic profile; she performed this genre regularly, convinced that song interpretation is, among other things, from the point of view of technique and expression, an essential prerequisite for first-rate opera performance.
 In clear recognition of her accomplishments, Edita Gruberová was given the title “Kammersängerin” by the Vienna State Opera, of which she is now an Honorary Member.
-In the autumn of 2016, she toured Japan with the State Opera company, performing the title role in Norma.
+She performed in the Czech Republic several times after 1990, last time in 2018 in the title role of Bellini's Norma (in autumn 2016, she toured Japan with the State Opera ensemble, performing the same role).
+Edita Gruberová died at the age of 74 on October 18, 2021 in Zurich.

 Photo Lukas Beck